What Makes a Great JBA Entry?

 Whatever your chosen value or theme, the message that your work is trying to communicate will probably fall into a wider context or discussion.

 When our judging criteria looks for work to be reasoned, we are looking for an awareness of what came before in the discussion of your values or idea: It could be that you have done a great deal of research into the issue you are exploring; or you have experienced something first-hand and are able to communicate how it feels; maybe you are on the fence but have thought deeply about your issue.
 All of these things happened before you created your entry, and represent the background to your discussion of your value or theme.
+When we ask for entries to be relevant we are looking for a theme which is meaningful or pertinent to current thinking; something that could potentially engage groups to explore new ways of looking at a subject which may divide people for example.

 When our judging criteria asks entries to be constructive however, we are looking for an awareness of what might come next in the discussion, and of how you want to contribute to this.
 Perhaps your entry presents a radical new idea, or prompts a discussion that no-one but you has even thought of.
 Perhaps you are expressing an old idea or universal experience, in a particularly powerful or new way.
-A really well-reasoned and constructive entry knows exactly where it fits in the discussion of its theme or value, and communicates this clearly and confidently.
+A really well-reasoned and constructive entry knows exactly where it fits in the discussion of its theme or value and communicates this clearly and confidently.

 Is my entry compelling?
 Could it be more so?